en de

 Image credit: Facebook, Andrea Mariouteya Cairo

-Andrea Mariouteya is the real Cairo restaurant experience.
-The eatery has been family owned and operated since 1958.
-Famous for their chicken and the view.
-It’s hard to beat a dinner with a pyramid view.
-This is why the spot is usually busy and very attractive for tourists.
+Famous for its chicken and stunning location, it is hard to beat a dinner with a view of the pyramids.
+This is why the spot is usually busy and highly attractive to tourists.

 Tip #7: Pier 88 Nile River